Ethiopia: Fears mount for Tigray's civilians | DW | 15.12.2020

-Accounts of civilian casualties have been emerging from Ethiopia's war-torn Tigray region causing humanitarian organizations to become increasingly worried about living conditions for the survivors of the conflict.
+Accounts of civilian casualties have been emerging from Ethiopia's war-torn Tigray region.
+Humanitarian organizations are increasingly worried about living conditions for the survivors of the conflict.

 There is little information about the situation in Shire, a town in Ethiopia's northern Tigray region.